AdaRoseCannon/webvr/bbc.md

 `navigator.getVRDisplays` - returns a promise, resolves a list of `VRDisplay`s

-These are the headsets that are attatched to the computer.
+These are the headsets that are attached to the computer.

-It provides apis to retrieve data on the headset such as field of view or the current position in space.
+It provides APIs to retrieve data on the headset such as field of view or the current position in space.

 It also provides the ability to send images to the headset to be displayed to the user.